13 Feb Lawn Disease Control

 Ease of Use: Hooks up to your garden hose for even spray application.

-Best Used On/For: Outdoor general fungus and insect control.
+Best Used On/For: Outdoor topical/contact fungus and general insect control.

 Reliant Systemic Fungicide